aragon/hack/docs/os-4-migration.md

 [storage slot 0](https://solidity.readthedocs.io/en/v0.5.0/miscellaneous.html?highlight=layout%20of%20storage#layout-of-state-variables-in-storage)
 rather than an arbitrary value (in aragonOS 3 it was slot 100), making it much easier to inspect, debug, and swap out proxy implementations.
-This also makes it much easier for aragonOS to add more functionality at later dates without requiring any data migrations.
+This also makes it much easier for aragonOS to add more functionality in the future without requiring data migrations.

 ### Kernel storage of apps

-The Kernel's storage of apps and their namespacing was revamped to use a mapping of a mapping approach, rather than a single mapping whose key was derived from a hash of the namespace and app name.
+The Kernel's storage of apps and their namespacing was revamped to use a mapping of a mapping approach rather than a single mapping whose key was derived from a hash of the namespace and app name.

-This is not only cheaper, but also makes inspection and debugging much easier as the storage location for a particular app requires less steps to derive.
+This is not only cheaper but also makes inspection and debugging much easier as the storage location for a particular app requires less steps to derive.

 ### Preferring mappings to arrays for storing structs

-As pointed out at [Devcon 3](https://www.youtube.com/watch?v=sJ7VECqHFAg&feature=youtu.be&t=9m27s), mappings of structs are much easier to upgrade at later dates than arrays of structs, because the data's not packed tightly.
+As pointed out at [Devcon 3](https://www.youtube.com/watch?v=sJ7VECqHFAg&feature=youtu.be&t=9m27s), mappings of structs are much easier to upgrade at later dates than arrays of structs because the data isn't packed tightly.
 All aragonOS internal and official aragon apps now use this pattern of emulating arrays through mappings.